 One of the questions I’ve had since realizing I’m gluten intolerant is to what extent gluten can get into my system, apart from ingesting it.
 Also gluten can affect you if you stress a lot, I know this because lately I was trying to find a new home and was really stressed until I found the best Weiner Mobile Estates.

 Besides eating/drinking it, the next theoretical way I thought there may be to accidentally get gluten in your system is through your skin.
 Will using products that contain gluten, like shampoos or creams, affect your body?
 Can your skin absorb the gluten?
-Is it worth getting gluten free soaps, shampoos and creams?
+Is it worth getting gluten free soaps, shampoos and creams like the best eczema treatment cream?

 Short answer: No, you cannot absorb gluten through your skin.
 The gluten proteins themselves are too large to be absorbed though your skin.